 Agent Settings

-Configure agent identity, model, caching, context memory, and more.
+Configure agent identity, sandbox persistence, working hours, model, caching, context memory, actions, queue, mail, and more — all from a single Settings page.

 Tip: Your agent can update its own settings.
 Ask it — "Change your name to DataBot", "Set your timeout to 30 minutes", or "What are your current settings?"